AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 -   Byte

-    A byte field is a string field that represents a number of valid bytes.
+    A field of the byte type is a string field that represents a number of valid bytes.
 This is a convenient way to declare specific sizes in plug-in options.
 The byte type supports SI \(k MGTPEZY\) and binary \(Ki Mi Gi Ti Pi Ei Zi Yi\).
 SI units are in base-1000 and binary units are in base-1024.
-The field is not case sensitive and accepts a space between the value and the unit.
+The field is not case-sensitive and allows a space between the value and the unit.
 If no units are specified, an integer string indicates the number of bytes.
 Example:

     ```
      my_bytes => "1113"   # 1113 bytes